IBM/operator-collection-sdk/CONTRIBUTING.md

 To contribute code or documentation, you should first create a fork of this repo, and once the feature is complete, submit a [pull request](https://github.com/IBM/operator-collection-sdk/pulls) to the `develop` branch.

+Please refer to the [Development Guide](docs/development-guide.md), for further guidance during development.

 ### Proposing new features